 - Deck construction should also provided a superior surface for grip

-Razor Phase Two Pro Dirt Scooter (around $235)
+Razor Phase Two Pro Dirt Scooter (currently unavailable)

 Advantages of Riding a Dirt Scooter Compared To a Kick Scooter